exadra37-versioning/explicit-versioning/README.md

 # Specification Schema

-Explicit Versioning specification will use a schema that can be represented like:
+Explicit Versioning specification will use a schema composed of 4 identifiers, that are represented like:

 * **Release**.**Incompatible**.**Compatible**.**Fix**-*Optional_Identifiers*

 ## Required Identifiers

+Creating a Tag, by incremented any of the 4 required identifiers, represents a new Software Release.

 Given `1.0.0.0` as the first version for a **_Production Release_**: